GitExcited/MRE-soen341projectW2024/README.md

 I am a software engineering student at Concordia university who over my summer intership specialized in AI, specifically in neural network creation.
 I have most my experience creating neural networks in python.
 I am also confortable using Java, JavaScript, C#, CSS and more.
 Due to having taking web design in the past I will also be confortable creating the website.
 I will be working more so on front end and design of the website.

 ### Rishit Mittal
+I am a computer engineering student at Concordia university who specialized in Machine Learning, Deep Learning, AI specifically in neural network such as CNN over my 8 month internship.
+I have experience using SDK with C/C++, Java, Python and lower level language such as x86 assembly.
+I have some experience in creating a webpage using HTML, CSS and I would be working on the front end using vue.js and would be helping out in the backend too.

 ## Project Approach and Technology